prdoyle/bosk/docs/USERS.md

 ```

 Hooks are also called at registration time for all matching nodes.

-They can also fire spontaneously; any application logic in a hook must be designed to accept additional calls even if the tree state didn't change.
+Hooks can also fire spontaneously; any application logic in a hook must be designed to accept additional calls even if the tree state didn't change.
+In particular, updating a counter from a hook might lead to over-counting,
+as could acquiring or releasing a semaphore.

 A hook's scope can be a parameterized reference, in which case it will be called any time _any_ matching node is updated.
 Suppose your bosk has a field declared as follows: